nanos-world/docs/docs/assets-modding/default-asset-pack/default-asset-pack.md

 ---
+title: nanos world Asset Pack List
 tags: [assets]
 keywords: [assets, built-in, default]
 ---

-# nanos world Asset Pack List

 nanos world provides a default Asset Pack already included in the base game, feel free to use the assets the way you want!